-The location where Paola Illera's body was found
+The location where Paola Illera was found

-Paola Illera - Crime scene location
+Paola Illera: Crime scene location

 This is the location where serial killer Arohn Kee dumped the body of Paola Illera.